sailja/self_study/Angular/README.md

 To use multi-line strings, use backtics.
 For using styles, use either styleUrl or styles for inline, which take an array for css styles.

 ### Different selector:
 The selectors don't just need to be an HTML tag.
-If you want to use the selector as an attribute, use selector as:
+If you want to use the selector as an HTML attribute/property, use selector as:
 ```TypeScript
 @Component({
   selector: '[app-servers]',